dom-addams/JavaScript-Course/Project Three - Angular Store/README.md

 ## Components

 ### Product Components
- - `product-list`:
+ - `product-list`
 	- Parent component for `products` component.
 	- Pulls data using the HTTP service and subscribes to results.
 	- Results are then passed to products array to store the list of products.
 	- Renders each product in the list for `products` component.

  - `products`: Renders the products from `data.json` on the products homepage
  - `product-page`: This displays the item page for a specific product.
 This is the page shown when clicking on images.

 ### Cart Components
- - `cart-page`:
+ - `cart-page`
 	- Displays the checkout page and handles the entire checkout process.
 	- Contains a form with fields to fill out to complete order.
 	- Shows products that have been "added" to cart.
 	- Only displays total and allows purchase completion when cart is not empty.
 	- On submission of form, sneds user to order page.
+	- Display `Remove Product` button to remove individual products from cart.

 ### Order Components
 When the user submits the form from the `cart-page` component, it returns a order successful page.

 Also shows a "no order found" page with a return button.

+## Form Validation

+### Cart Component
+Each input field on the checkout page form has its own validation check using `ngModelChange` and `ngIf`.

+#### `ngModelChange`
+- `validateName`
+	- Checks name field is not empty and creates Window Alert "Fullname is required"
+	- Checks if name `length < 1` OR `length > 16` and creates Windows Alert "Fullname must be at least 3 characters and no more than 16 characters"
+	- Check if name contains numbers and create Window Alert "Fullname cannot contain numbers"

+- `validateAddress`
+	- Checks address field is not empty and creates Window Alert "Address is required"
+	- Checks if name `length < 1` and creates Windows Alert "Address must be at least 7 characters"

+- `validateCreditCard`
+	- Checks credit card field is not empty and creates Window Alert "Credit Card is required"
+	- Checks if field contains letters and creates Window Alert "Credit Card cannot contain letters"
+	- Checks if field `length < 1` OR `length > 16` and creates Windows Alert "Credit Card must be at least 16 characters"

+#### HTML `ngIf`
+- Name
+	- Checks if name field is `invalid` and `dirty`
+	- Checks if field is empty and uses `required` to create div saying "Fullname is required"
+	- Checks if field doesn't match `pattern` and creates div saying "Fullname cannot have numbers"
+	- Checks if field length is more than `minlength` and creates div saying "Name must be at least 3 characters long"

+- Address
+	- Checks if address field is `invalid` and `dirty`
+	- Checks if field is empty and uses `required` to create div saying "Address is required"
+	- Checks if field length is more than `minlength` and creates div saying "Address must be at least 7 characters long"

+- Credit Card
+	- Checks if credit card field is `invalid` and `dirty`
+	- Checks if field is empty and uses `required` to create div saying "Credit card field is required"
+	- Checks if field doesn't match `pattern` and creates div saying "Fullname cannot have numbers"
+	- Checks if field length is more than `minlength` and creates div saying "Credit Card Number must be at least 16 characters long"